willpennell/packing-project/README.md

 DELETE https://packing-project.onrender.com/pack/delete?size=15
 - Description: Removes an existing pack size from the system.
-- Request Body: JSON structure specifying the pack size to be deleted.
 - Response: Status 200 OK
 - Usage: DELETE /pack/delete with a JSON body specifying the pack size to remove.